 Steve has a law degree, and worked in local government.
 Steve was Registrar and Secretary of Leeds Metropolitan University, Pro-Director and Chief Operating Officer (Strategy and Organisation) at the Institute of Education, University of London, where he led the merger of the IOE with University College London in December 2014.
 Steve has served on many national committees and working groups, including the Board of the Office of the Independent Adjudicator for Higher Education as Honorary Treasurer of the Association of Heads of University Administration and was a former member of the Board of Trustees of the Association of University Administrators.
 Most recently, he was a key member of a national group which produced the CUC HE Code of Governance.

 Eve is Director of Wilkinson’s Estates.
 She is a self-made businesswoman with a strong local connection to Newham and a keen interest in local schools.

-Steve is currently Director of Newham Community Education and Youth Service.
-He is retiring from his post in July.
+Steve was formerly Director of Newham Community Education and Youth Service.
+He is now retired.

 Jan Tallis (See below)

 Jan was previously CEO of School Home Support Charity and was the former Chair of Governors at FGCS.
 She is a Chartered Director with over 15 years’ experience of leading service delivery organisations run on strong business principles, with extensive expertise in strategic and financial business planning and key skills in organisational development and growth, income diversification, complex change management and service innovation.
 She has restructured and reorganised the governance at FGCS and is a National Leader of Governance.

 Simon Elliott (CEO)

 Simon is a Dynamic CEO with an outstanding track record of success in leading schools in challenging circumstances.
 He has a proven ability to develop leadership and is highly successful at talent management and staff development.
 Forest Gate Community School has consistently placed in the top 50 schools in the UK for the last three years.